DaniAffCH/Robotics2-stuff/README.md

 # Robotics2-stuff

+This repository provides a set of matlab functions useful for robot dynamics computations.
+There is also an external module that refers to [r2_toolbox](https://github.com/EmanueleGiacomini/r2_toolbox) covering most of the topics disregarded in this repository.

+The functions have been developed for the course Robotics2@Sapienza, however they have been designed to be as generic as possible.

+# Functions available

 | Script | Tested | Description | Author |
 | ------------- | ------------- | ------------- | ------------- |
 | calibrationStep.m  | :heavy_check_mark: | Single step of calibration algorithm | [@DaniAffCH](https://www.github.com/DaniAffCH) |